Home

 • Low background noise: A CCD produces less background noise than a CMOS sensor.

-Some drawbacks with CCD technology includes:
+Some drawbacks with CCD technology include:

 • More expensive to produce: The CCD sensor is made in a non-standard process; hence, the unit has a higher price.